Viki94/work-schedule/README.md

 ADMIN_PASSWORD=
 ```

-If you dont want to go through the trouble of creating the API keys, put in dummy numbers/text and the app should still work, however passport social login will not.
+Can be added some values as numbers/text but social login and zoom meetings will not work.

 ### Run App